Superalgos/Superalgos/README.md

 * Superalgos is easy to learn.
 * Superalgos is easy to debug.
 * Superalgos is well documented.
-* You have online support via Telegram.
+* You have free online support via Telegram.

+# Superalgos for Individuals

 ## Superalgos saves you money